 Take Care of Your Tools and They’ll Take Care of You

-Once you’ve finished your job, take time to inspect, clean, and maintain your tools.
+Once you’ve finished your job, take time to inspect, clean, and safely store them in a well-organized tool chest.
 They are tough but they’re not indestructible!

 The first thing you need to do is wipe down your tools.
 Use an old rag to clean off any dust, debris, grease, or oil.
 These things might seem fairly inconspicuous but as they build up, they can cause problems.

 While you’re wiping, take time to look for any faults, defects, or damage.
 Even small nicks can cause catastrophic failure under lots of stress.

 If you do notice any damaged tools, you need to assess whether or not the damage is critical.
 This can be difficult to do as a beginner.
 I recommend taking any damaged tools to a hardware store and asking for their advice.

 You might be tempted to continue using damaged tools as a way of avoiding paying out for new tools.
 This can be super dangerous.
 Even if a tool seems strong in your hand, a blow from a hammer can shatter previously solid steel.